Frequently Asked Questions

 Q9: WHAT HAPPENS TO THE MONEY IF APPEALS ARE NOT PURSUED OR IF THERE IS MONEY LEFT OVER AFTERWARD?

-A9: First, appeals will be pursued — until they are exhausted, if necessary.
-Second, given that Jodi’s legal defense fees cost taxpayers over $3 million the first time around, it is unlikely that there will be any money in the fund remaining.
-However, on the off-chance that there is, it will be split down the middle and given to two nonprofit organizations.
-One helps disabled children, and one is a no-kill animal sanctuary.
+Given that Jodi’s legal defense cost taxpayers over $3 million the first time around, it is unlikely there will be any money left in the fund.
+However, if by chance there is, it will be split down the middle and given to two nonprofit organizations.
+One helps disabled children receive life-changing surgery, and one is a no-kill animal sanctuary.
 These instructions are built into the trust.

 Q10: WHY AREN’T THE CHARITIES MENTIONED ABOVE NAMED ON THIS SITE?

-A10: For the same reason bank information is not listed: The nonprofit charities are not named here to protect them from undue attention.
-In the event that any monies from the JAA Appellate Fund are donated to these charities, their identities and the donation amounts will then be announced on this website.
+For the same reason bank information is not disclosed, the nonprofit charities are not named here to protect them from undue attention.
+In the event that any leftover money from the JAA Appellate Fund is paid out to these charities, their names will be announced on this site.

 Q11: WHO IS THE TRUSTEE?